yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 Let's copy all these files to the machine via secure copy:

 <pre class="prettyprint lang-bash">
-scp $SSH_OPTIONS ./bootstrap.sh ./patches.sh ./node.json ./solo.rb $HOST:/tmp
+scp $SSH_OPTIONS bootstrap.sh patches.sh node.json solo.rb $HOST:/tmp
 </pre>

 We can now begin to bootstrap the machine: install neccessary packages such as _make_, install _Rubygems_ and the `chef` gem,